msa-em/nanocartography/nanocartography.md

 :::{figure} ./images/image20.tiff
 :name: fig13

-Figure 13: Example of digital capture darkfield tilting using a diffraction pattern of an FCC crystal in the \[211\] orientation (a), and a schematic illustrating a theoretical example of deflecting the probe in a circular manner (b).
+Example of digital capture darkfield tilting using a diffraction pattern of an FCC crystal in the \[211\] orientation (a), and a schematic illustrating a theoretical example of deflecting the probe in a circular manner (b).